dm13450/HawkesProcesses.jl/docs/src/inference.md

-This package was designed to provide an implementation of an efficient Bayesian sampling algorithm but using the availabel functions you can also use frequentist methods.
+This package was designed to provide an implementation of an efficient Bayesian sampling algorithm but using the available functions you can also use frequentist methods.

 ### Bayesian Inference